-Alternative 1: Alternative 2: Alternative 3: Alternative 4: Alternative 5: No Action Area Closure Seasonal Closure Catch Quotas Combination Measures Administration and Enforcement (+) No impacts or additional costs. (n) Continue to monitor the status of the fishery. (-) Would continue to have limited data, especially for recreation fishing effort & landings hindering future management efforts. (+) Penguin Bank is a large area close to Oahu that will make it easier to enforce and monitor. (+) Would allow the force of federal jurisdiction to enhance state jurisdiction in the MHI. (-) Middle Bank would have to be monitored via air surveillance by USCG, which is costly. (-) Requires a research monitoring program to be implemented to measure effectiveness. (-) Enforcement of closed areas requires at-sea and air enforcement, which is costly. (n/-) Requires enhanced state and federal coordination.
-Similar rules would need to be established by both state and federal agencies . (-) Certification of imported and NWHI bottomfish will be needed. (-) Administrative and enforcement costs will increase over current levels. (+) At-sea and air enforcement, which is costly, would be minimal; can be enforced through dockside enforcement or monitoring of markets and dealers.
-Could use existing dealer reporting program to check sales and landings 4a: (-) Closely monitoring of catch reports may require more resources.
+Alternative 1: Alternative 2: Alternative 3: Alternative 4: Alternative 5: No Action Area Closures Seasonal Closure Catch Quotas Combination Measures Administration and Enforcement (+) No impacts or additional costs. (n) Continue to monitor the status of the fishery. (-) Would continue to have limited data, especially for recreation fishing effort & landings hindering future management efforts.
+2a: (+) Penguin Bank is a large area close to Oahu that will make it easier to enforce and monitor.
+2a: (-) Middle Bank is farther from Oahu and would likely be monitored via air surveillance (costly) than by boat by USCG. (-) Requires a research monitoring program to be implemented to measure effectiveness.
+2b: (+/-) May allow the force of federal jurisdiction to enhance state jurisdiction in the MHI, but multiple relatively small closed areas with open areas in between are difficult to enforce.
+2b: (-) Historically, DOCARE has been underfunded and has lacked the ability to adequately enforce the existing BRFAs.
+Burdening the USCG with enforcing the proposed closed areas could negatively affect them as they have other important missions to fulfill (e.g. Homeland security). (n/-) Requires enhanced state and federal coordination.
+Similar rules would need to be established by both state and federal agencies. (-) Certification of imported and NWHI bottomfish will be needed. (-) Administrative and enforcement costs will increase over current levels. (+) At-sea and air enforcement, which is costly, would be minimal; can be enforced through dockside enforcement or monitoring of markets and dealers.
+Could use existing dealer reporting program to check sales and landings.
+4a: (-) Closely monitoring of catch reports may require more resources.
 4a: (+) Costly at-sea and air enforcement not required unless quota is met.
-4a: (-) All bottomfish sold would have to be tracked to point of sale because imported.
+4a: (-) All bottomfish sold would have to be tracked to point of sale.
 4b: (-) Implementing and monitoring IFQs would likely require additional resources.
 4b: (-) Enforcement would be difficult catch fishermen who exceed their IFQ.
 5a: (-) Closely monitoring of catch reports may require more resources.
 5a: (-) Enforcement would be difficult catch fishermen who exceed their IFQ.
-5b: (+) Penguin Bank is close to Oahu allowing it easier to enforce and monitor. (-) Enforcement of closed areas requires at-sea and air enforcement, which is costly.
+5b: (+) Penguin Bank is close to Oahu allowing it easier to enforce and monitor.
+5b: (-) Enforcement of closed areas requires at-sea and air enforcement, which is costly.